SDC-Sedeco/QA-Service/README.md

 # QA-Service

-A service dedicated to serving the Questions & Answers widget
+A service dedicated to serving the Questions & Answers widget.